MonikaSuchoszek/beyond-the-known/_posts/en/2024-10-05-Gandia_Cullera.markdown

 After visiting the castle, we walked back down to the city and had a delicious lunch in [Aroma de Grecia](https://maps.app.goo.gl/HaTVLGfD6GLiKt8J7).
-There was also a lovely [bakery La Delicia](https://maps.app.goo.gl/ZhDGhQPShJEZgABs9) that served the most amazing savory spinach dumplings—definitely worth a try!
+There was also a lovely [bakery La Delicia](https://maps.app.goo.gl/ZhDGhQPShJEZgABs9) that served the most amazing savory spinach dumplings, definitely worth a try!
 We didn't have time to follow the shore and check the resto of the city and just had a break on the [playground](https://maps.app.goo.gl/9amFPqWC5wau2kJp9) near the beach.

 In short, the city is a hidden gem, perfect for a family-friendly escape.
 An ideal spot to unwind, enjoy the sun, and